maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 Body text -

 Hi I am working on an open source game located here - https://github.com/Phansa/PokeSnowdown and we are using your image (\*insert image url here \*).
-We will give you credit in the README.md https://github.com/Phansa/PokeSnowdown/blob/master/README.md.
+We have given you credit in the README.md https://github.com/Phansa/PokeSnowdown/blob/master/README.md.
 If you would like us to not use your image, let me know!

 Click send note afterwards.